-Caycedo’s artistic practice has a collective dimension to it where performances, drawings, photographs, and videos are not just an end in themselves, but are also part of her research.
+Caycedo’s artistic practice has a collective dimension to it where performances, drawings, photographs, and videos are not just an end in themselves but are also part of her research.
 Her work investigates assimilation and resistance as she addresses communities that are affected by developmental projects, such as the constructions of dams, the privatization of water, and the negative effects these projects have on people.
 She often invites the public to write testimonies or narrations around environmental memory.

-In an exhibition at the Los Angeles County Museum of Art, Caycedo gave a walkthrough of her “Serpent River Book,” a 72 page accordion-folded artist book, which combines archival images, maps, poems, satellite photos, and her own images and texts on the diversity of rivers.
-This book gathers together the materials she compiled when she was working in Colombian, Brazilian, and American communities, affected by the privatization and industrialization of river systems.
+In an exhibition at the Los Angeles County Museum of Art, Caycedo gave a walkthrough of her “Serpent River Book,” a 72 page accordion-folded artist book, which combined archival images, maps, poems, satellite photos, and her own images and texts on the diversity of rivers.
+This book gathered together the materials she compiled when she was working in Colombian, Brazilian, and American communities which were affected by the privatization and industrialization of river systems.

-Her “Serpent River Book” stretches out – snake-like – over a long, winding wooden table and is situated in front of her video, which juxtaposes natural and industrial images to show the negative effects of damming rivers.
-She demonstrates how her book is folded into a serpent-shaped object, whose five chapters show how channeling water affects bodies of water and tangential communities.
-The book itself is made to resemble a river.
-The first part or chapter shows the river as the main snake, part of the indigenous Amazonian knowledge.
-The second chapter reveals how traditional people, those who fish with nets or who are artisanal miners, have a low scale impact on the river.
-The third chapter shows the impact of colonialism on the river with the establishment of dams and canals.
-In the fourth chapter, the dam is breaking and people are displaced as the corporate power is out of control.
-In the fifth and last chapter the people have resisted corporate attitudes that has been imposed on them, and we end up with the delta image at the mouth of the river.
+Her “Serpent River Book” stretched out – snake-like – over a long, winding wooden table and was situated in front of her video, which juxtaposed natural and industrial images to show the negative effects of damming rivers.
+She demonstrated how her book was folded into a serpent-shaped object, whose five chapters showed how channeling water affected bodies of water and tangential communities.
+The book itself was made to resemble a river.
+The first part or chapter showed the river as the main snake, part of the Indigenous Amazonian knowledge.
+The second chapter revealed how traditional people, those who fish with nets or who are artisanal miners, had a low scale impact on the river.
+The third chapter showed the impact of colonialism on the river with the establishment of dams and canals.
+In the fourth chapter, the dam was breaking and people were displaced because corporate power was out of control.
+In the fifth and last chapter the people have resisted the corporate attitudes imposed on them, and we end up with the delta image at the mouth of the river.